Julius Priester: Lawsuits and restitutions

 In 2004, the Virginia Museum of Fine Arts in Richmond restituted Corneille de Lyon's Portrait of Jean d'Albon (1539) to Priester's heirs.
 In 2015 El Greco's Portrait of a Gentleman was restituted, after its false provenance was discovered to conceal the Nazi looting of Priester.
-Priester's name had been omitted and the name of a collector who never owned the painting, Ritter von Schoeller, had been inserted in the owership history of the painting, which had, in reality, transited via the Gestapo appraiser Bernhard Wittke to Sanct Lucas gallery, owned by art dealer Frederick Mont, Rudolf Heinemann's Pinakos Gallery, the Knoedler Galleries and a Swiss Trust company before reaching a dealer in New York.
+Priester's name had been omitted and the name of a collector who never owned the painting, Ritter von Schoeller, had been inserted in the ownership history of the painting, which had, in reality, transited via the Gestapo appraiser Bernhard Wittke to Sanct Lucas gallery, owned by art dealer Frederick Mont, Rudolph J. Heinemann's Pinakos Gallery, the Knoedler Galleries and a Swiss Trust company before reaching a dealer in New York.

-Many artworks from the collection have not been located, including those by Rubens and Van Dyck.
+Many artworks from the collection have not been located, including those by Rubens and van Dyck.

 Philanthropy

 According to ANA GARDUÑO, Julius Priester donated several paintings to the Museo Nacional de San Carlos.